hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 - https://jepsen.io/consistency/models/read-uncommitted

 There are bugs here, just depends on who's definition you like.

-## 7. Raft

-This one isn't strictly part of the challenges as presented, but it exists in maelstrom, and who doesn't want to build a tiny raft without the overhead of setting up all the networking and test stuff?
-We just saw a `read-committed` distributed key value store, that's neat.

-It would be best if you have seen: https://thesecretlivesofdata.com/raft/

-Or played with the visualisation here: https://raft.github.io/

-We want stronger guarantees! -- we want a distributed, linearizable key-value store using the Raft consensus algorithm -- Remember our 'magical' key-value store service? what goes into building one?
-This is like etcd but bad :)

 ![Gyomei Himejima - Good for you for seeing it through](/good.png)